JiangZehua/PCG-Bricks/README.md

-# PCG-Bricks: Procedural Conten Generation placing Brick-like objects
+# PCG-Bricks: Procedural Content Generation placing Brick-like objects

 This is a toy library for procedurally generating content in the form of brick-like objects.
 It is based on the [3D PCG Paper](https://arxiv.org/abs/2206.13623) by us, implementing the LEGO ish ideas.
 This is just a playground for me to write some dirty code and tell myself I can write a new gym environment.
 Also this is a test bed for weird packages I want to try out.
 Built on top of previous genius works [gym-pcgrl](https://github.com/amidos2006/gym-pcgrl) and [control-pcgrl](https://github.com/smearle/control-pcgrl).